vernierm/clean-architecture/README.md

 In the use case layer we define the rules related to automatization of our system (interactors).
 Also interfaces and models for details (web, db) are exposed.

+In next step, we implement our adapters.
+This layer should contain details for web and db.